neednotapply/Cloud-Scraper/README.md

 ## Configuration

 Copy `config.example.json` to `config.json` and fill in your Discord bot token and the channel ID you want to post found images to.
+The bot looks for this file in the same directory as `bot.py`, so ensure it is placed there even if you launch the script from a different working directory.

 The bot has a built-in list of supported services so no additional configuration is required.